Serbia: Ruling SNS set to win parliamentary election by huge margin | DW | 21.06.2020

-Projections show President Aleksander Vucic's right-wing populist party will win Serbia's parliamentary elections.
-Opposition parties boycotted the poll, while coronavirus fears prompted many voters to stay home.
+Projections show President Aleksandar Vucic's right-wing populist party on course to win Serbia's parliamentary election.
+Opposition parties boycotted the poll, and COVID-19 fears prompted many voters to stay home.

 Serbia's ruling Progressive Party (SNS) was set to claim victory in Europe's first national election since the coronavirus crisis began, according to projections on Sunday evening.

-A sample of polling stations by pollsters Ipsos and CeSID put the SNS firmly in the lead with 63.4% of the vote, the Socialist Party — junior partners in the governing coalition — in second place with 10.3%, and the center-right Serbian Patriotic Alliance in third place with 3.9%.
+A sample of polling stations by pollsters Ipsos and CeSID put President Aleksandar Vucic's SNS firmly in the lead with 63.4% of the vote, the Socialist Party — junior partners in the governing coalition — in second place with 10.3%, and the center-right Serbian Patriotic Alliance in third place with 3.9%.

 Exit polls are not allowed in Serbia.

-One hour before polls closed, the turnout was about 7 percentage points less than the same period during the 2016 elections, according to observers.
+One hour before polls closed, the turnout was about 7 percentage points less than the same period during the 2016 election, according to observers.

 Read more: Croatian fans detained over vulgar anti-Serbian banner